OpenATO/website/_posts/2021-01-01-day-one-project.md

 image: card-power.png
 ---

 We co-wrote a white paper for Day One Project focused on improving the ATO Process.
-The authors included CivicAction's Fen Labalme and Mary Lazzeri and GovReady's Dayton Williams and Greg Elin.
+The authors included CivicAction's Fen Labalme and Mary Lazzeri and GovReady's Greg Elin and Dayton Williams.

 Full post: [Day One Project: Compliance as Code and Improving the ATO Process](https://fas.org/publication/compliance-as-code-and-improving-the-ato-process/)